Alter Militärfriedhof Pradl

 „Bald nach Beginn der Feindseligkeiten der Italiener konnte man in der Gegend der Serlesspitze deutlich Kanonendonner wahrnehmen, der von einem der Kampfplätze im Süden Tirols kam, wahrscheinlich von der Vielgereuter Hochebene.
 In den letzten Tagen ist nun in Innsbruck selbst und im Nordosten der Stadt unzweifelhaft der Schall von Geschützdonner festgestellt worden, einzelne starke Schläge, die dumpf, nicht rollend und tönend über den Brenner herüberklangen.
 Eine Täuschung ist ausgeschlossen.
 In Innsbruck selbst ist der Donner der Kanonen schwerer festzustellen, weil hier der Lärm zu groß ist, es wurde aber doch einmal abends ungefähr um 9 Uhr, als einigermaßen Ruhe herrschte, dieser unzweifelhafte von unseren Mörsern herrührender Donner gehört.“

-Until the transfer of regular troops from the eastern front to the Tyrolean borders, the defence of the province depended on the Standschützen, a troop made up of men under 21, over 42 or unfit for regular military service.
-The front was relatively far away from Innsbruck, but the war also penetrated civilian life.
+Although the front was relatively far away from Innsbruck, the war also penetrated civilian life.
 This experience of the total involvement of society as a whole was new to the people.
 Barracks were erected in the Höttinger Au to house prisoners of war.
 Transports of wounded brought such a large number of horribly injured soldiers that many civilian buildings such as the university library, which was currently under construction, or Ambras Castle were converted into military hospitals.
 The Pradl military cemetery was established to cope with the large number of fallen soldiers.
 A predecessor to tram line 3 was set up to transport the wounded from the railway station to the new garrison hospital, today's Conrad barracks in Pradl.

-The population in Innsbruck suffered from shortages, especially in the last winter, which was known as the Hunger winter went down in European history.
+As the war drew to a close, so did the front.
+In February 1918, the Italian air force managed to drop three bombs on Innsbruck.
+In this winter, which was known as Hunger winter When the war went down in European history, the shortages also made themselves felt.
 In the final years of the war, food was supplied via ration coupons.
 500 g of meat, 60 g of butter and 2 kg of potatoes were the basic diet per person - per week, mind you.
 Archive photos show the long queues of desperate and hungry people outside the food shops.
 There were repeated protests and strikes.
 Politicians, trade unionists, workers and war returnees saw their chance for change.
-A wide variety of parties united in resistance to the war under the slogan of peace, bread and the right to vote.
+Under the motto Peace, bread and the right to vote a wide variety of parties united in resistance to the war.
+At this time, most people were already aware that the war was lost and what fate awaited Tyrol, as this article from 6 October 1918 shows:

 „Aeußere und innere Feinde würfeln heute um das Land Andreas Hofers.
 Der letzte Wurf ist noch grausamer; schändlicher ist noch nie ein freies Land geschachert worden.
 Das Blut unserer Väter, Söhne und Brüder ist umsonst geflossen, wenn dieser schändliche Plan Wirklichkeit werden soll.
 Der letzte Wurf ist noch nicht getan.
 Darum auf Tiroler, zum Tiroler Volkstag in Brixen am 13.
 Oktober 1918 (nächsten Sonntag).
 Deutscher Boden muß deutsch bleiben, Tiroler Boden muß tirolisch bleiben.
 Tiroler entscheidet selbst über Eure Zukunft!